ibm-cloud-docs/cephaas/faq.md

 5. Work with IBM to install and configure FusionaaS in your data center
 6. Begin provisioning Red Hat OpenShift clusters through the IBM Cloud console

-For detailed instructions, see [Getting started with Fusion as a Service](/docs/cephaas?topic=cephaas-getting-started).
+For detailed instructions, see [Getting started with IBM Fusion as a service](/docs/cephaas?topic=cephaas-getting-started).

 ### How do I create a cluster in FusionaaS Compute?
 {: faq}
 {: #faq-how-to-create-cluster}

 To create a cluster:
-1. Log in to the IBM Cloud console and open your Fusion as a Service deployment
+1. Log in to the IBM Cloud console and open your IBM Fusion as a service deployment
 2. Navigate to **Compute** > **Clusters**
 3. Click **Create cluster**
 4. Follow the Red Hat OpenShift on IBM Cloud Satellite workflow to configure cluster details including name, Red Hat OpenShift version, number of worker nodes, vCPU and memory per node, and optional GPU-enabled worker nodes